Premiered March 23, 2008

 "Everybody Hates Easter" is an entertaining holiday-themed episode.
 The Everybody Hates Chris series did a pretty good job in general of applying sitcom tropes to 1980-something Brooklyn and it's always nice to find mainstream shows that feature people of color.

-A Christmas Story in this Easter episode not only because of nostalgic voice over narration, but because of the protagonists' imaginative vignettes (like Chris's meteor strike fantasy).
+There's also a touch of influence from A Christmas Story in this Easter episode not only because of nostalgic voice over narration, but because of the protagonists' imaginative vignettes (like Chris's meteor strike fantasy).

 "Everybody Hates Easter" has a lot of heart and has fun with Easter traditions like egg hunts, going to church, and showing off your Easter bonnet.

+The Easter bonnet originated in Europe when it was customary for people to wear new clothes and hats on Easter.
+This tradition came over to the Americas with various waves of immigrants.
 In the late 19th century, seeing and being seen at the New York Easter parade where the became a tradition of its own, as did increasingly elaborate headgear.
 This in turn, inspired the popular Irving Berlin song "Easter Parade" from the 1930s, which reinforces the notion.

 The Easter bonnet tradition was enthusiastically embraced by African Americans and provides a great source of conflict and comedy in this episode.